-The names, biographies and contribution of each of the Directors are shown on the Company's website and indicate their range of experience as well as length of service.
+The names, biographies and contribution of each of the Directors are shown on pages 30 and 31 and indicate their range of experience as well as length of service.
 Each Director has the requisite high level and range of business and financial experience which enables the Board to provide clear and effective leadership and proper stewardship of the Company.